JesseVahlfors/Portfolio_project/readme.md

 - Built with HTML, Tailwind CSS, and minimal JavaScript for optimal performance.
 - Fully responsive design to provide seamless user experiences on both mobile and desktop.
 - Database-driven backend using PostgreSQL to store and manage future projects and their data.
+- Cloud storage for media files using Backblaze B2, ensuring scalable and cost-effective storage solutions.

 ## Future Enhancements